You need to log in or sign up before continuing.

 • “I’m uncomfortable seeing friends because of my eczema.
 How can I work on that?”

 • “I’d like to get more exercise, but sweat irritates my eczema.
-What is your advice?”
+What’s your advice?”

 • “I’m worried that intimacy has become uncomfortable.
 What can I do about that?”

 Don’t avoid topics that may seem embarrassing.
 Your doctor’s job is to help you feel better and to treat you with respect.
-Make notes about any physical or emotional issues that disrupt your life, and have a conversation with your doctor on your next visit.
+Make notes about any physical or emotional issues that disrupt your life.
+Then, you can have a conversation with your doctor at your next visit.

 Are you happy with your eczema treatment?
-Talking together about treatment satisfaction is one of the most important ways you and your doctor can make sure you have an effective treatment plan that you’ll stick to.
+Talking about treatment satisfaction is one of the most important ways you and your doctor can make sure you have an effective treatment plan that you’ll stick with.
 Carefully explain what is and isn’t working in your current treatment.

 For example, you may feel that your topical skin care treatment is too complicated, time-consuming, and difficult to manage with your other responsibilities.
 You may be experiencing unpleasant side effects or persistent itchy skin.